aaron-chesley/dev-playground/libs/play-lms/lms-ui/README.md

-# \play-lms-data
+# lms-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test play-lms-data` to execute the unit tests.
+Run `nx test lms-ui` to execute the unit tests.